dpolonijo/Angular/README.md

 9. From your termanal window navigate to path "['root_folder']/backend".
 Type "npm install" and press Enter.
 These two steps will install all necessary project library dependencies.

 10. Navigate to path "['root_folder']/backend/server".
 Type "node server.js" and press Enter, to start backen server.
-    If everything is fine you shoud see the messages:
+    If everything is fine you shoud see the messages:</br>
-	Web server listening at: http://localhost:3000
+	Web server listening at: http://localhost:3000</br>
 	Browse your REST API at http://localhost:3000/explorer

 11. Open new terminal window (don't close existing) and navigate to path "['root_folder']/frontend/".
 Run command "ng-serve -o".